NFL News: Important Date Sheet Reveals The Pro Bowl Is Returning To Orlando In 2019

 — Adam Shadoff (@FOX35Adam) June 19, 2018

 With Walt Disney World, Universal Orlando, and so much more nearby, the city of Orlando is a great place for NFL players to bring their families and spend a little time after the season.
-The Pro Bowl certainly helped the city in the last two years as it brought in around $50 million in revenue.
-It certainly appears as if the NFL and Central Florida have formed a good partnership and it’s also good for the locals who are always up for some professional football action.
+The Pro Bowl has certainly helped the city in the last two years as it brought in around $50 million in revenue.
+It appears as if the NFL and Central Florida have formed a good partnership and it’s also good for the locals who are always up for some professional football action.